-- Unique temporary feature, such as a corn maze or pumpkin patch
+- Unique temporary feature, such as a corn maze, haunted house, or pumpkin patch

 - Access to natural areas for activities like bird watching, hiking, and biking

-- Opportunities in fishing or other recreational activities, often including equipment rental
+- Fishing opportunities or other recreational activities, often including equipment rental

-- Access to space for camping, family reunions, festivals, music concerts, and other group functions
+- Available space for camping, family reunions, festivals, music concerts, and other group functions

-- Education about unique types of farming, such as specialty livestock, hydroponics, flowers, and herbs
+- Educating others about unique types of farming, such as specialty livestock, hydroponics, flowers, and herbs

 - Photo opportunities

-For more information, visit the Tourism section of the Small Farms & Alternative Enterprises website.
+For more information and a list of resources, visit the Tourism Section of the Small Farms & Alternative Enterprises website.

 - Agritainment: A Viable Option for Florida Producers